 Admissions and Transport Team

 For appeals for community and controlled schools any further evidence should be sent to the clerk to the panel no later than 6 calendar days before the hearing.
 For appeals for voluntary aided, academy and foundation schools you should check with the clerk to the panel on their deadline for the submission of further evidence.
 Information or evidence not submitted by the deadline might not be considered at the appeal.
 Written material and evidence must have been seen by all parties, so if it hasn’t been sent to the clerk in time to be included with the hearing papers, the panel must decide whether to consider it, taking into account its significance and the effect of a possible need to adjourn the hearing.

 Before the appeal hearing

-You will receive written notification of the date and arrangements for the hearing from the clerk to the appeal panel, at least 14 calendar days before the hearing, unless you have agreed to a shorter notice period.
+You will receive written notification of the date and arrangements for the hearing from the clerk to the appeal panel, at least 10 school days before the hearing, unless you have agreed to a shorter notice period.